-The selection committee shall consist of one member of the Ringette Canada Board of Directors, one member from a past Event Host committee and the Director of High Performance and Events or designate.
+The selection committee shall consist of one member of the Ringette Canada Board of Directors, one member from a past Event Host committee and the High Performance Director (or designate).

-This group will review the bids and provide a recommendation to the Ringette Canada Board of Directors of approval in accordance with the timeline outlined in Section 3.
+This group will review the bids and provide a recommendation to the Ringette Canada Board of Directors of approval in accordance with the timeline outlined in the Bid Timeline Section of this document.

-Agreement with Ringette Canada
+12. Agreement with Ringette Canada